 Over the next several years, the New York area saw many different street shows come and go.
 Streetbusters was replaced with Extreme Ghostbusters: The Great Fright Way in 2002, and eventually all things Ghostbusters were removed from the park.
 In its place, two all new shows were introduced.
 The Marilyn Monroe show features Marilyn and her back up singers practicing familiar hits like “Candyman” and “Diamonds Are a Girl’s Best Friend” in the street, and local construction workers take a break to put on a percussion show using their construction equipment in a short performance called Beat Builders.
 The two new acts, along with the long running Blues Brothers show all take place multiple times daily.
 If you’ve only visited Universal Orlando for the first time in recent years you many think that the current King Kong attraction is an original, but the park’s first attempt (Kongfrontation) ran from opening day until 2004 when it was replaced with Revenge of the Mummy, an indoor rollercoaster based on the hit Universal film.
 After one of the most devastating closure announcements for fans of the beloved attraction, Twister…Ride It Out was replaced by Race Through New York Starring Jimmy Fallon in 2017.
 The motion simulator ride takes riders on a high speed race through New York and beyond with the well known late night talk show host.

 The San Francisco section of the park has undergone the biggest transformation since opening day.
-The Amity portion of San Francisco was completely removed in 2012, along with the staple Jaws attraction in order to make way for the Wizarding World.
-From 2002 to 2007, Earthquake: The Big One took on a whole new identity as an attraction based on various Universal Pictures movies like E.T., and How The Grinch Stole Christmas before it became Distaster!: A Motion Picture Ride…Starring You! in 2007.
-Disaster! was very similar to the original Earthquake attraction, but focused on the riders as the star of a movie rather than representing an actual film.
-In 2015 Disaster! shut down for good in order to be retooled as Fast & Furious: Supercharged, which opened in April 2018.
-The high energy ride based on the hit action movie takes riders on a high speed chase through the streets with recognizable characters like Dom, Letty, and Hobbs.
+The Amity portion of San Francisco was completely removed in 2012.
+One casualty of the makeover was the staple Jaws attraction, which closed in order to make way for the Wizarding World.
+From 2002 to 2007, Earthquake: The Big One took on a whole new identity.
+It became an attraction based on various Universal Pictures movies like E.T., and How The Grinch Stole Christmas.
+In 2007, it reopened as Distaster!: A Motion Picture Ride…Starring You! in 2007.
+Disaster! was very similar to the original Earthquake attraction.
+However, this ride focused on the riders as the star of a movie rather than representing an actual film.
+In 2015, Disaster! shut down for good in order to be retooled as Fast & Furious: Supercharged, which opened in April 2018.
+The high-energy ride based on the hit action movie takes riders on a high-speed chase through the street.
+Fast & Furious features recognizable characters like Dom, Letty, and Hobbs from the iconic film franchise.

 The Wizarding World of Harry Potter

-The Wizarding World of Harry Potter first opened at the resort in 2014 at Islands of Adventure, where guests can explore Hogsmeade and the infamous Hogwarts Castle.
+The Wizarding World of Harry Potter first opened at the resort in 2014 at Islands of Adventure.
+On that side, guests can explore Hogsmeade and the infamous Hogwarts Castle.
 At Universal Studios, Diagon Alley opened in 2014.
-Upon entrance to the land, you’ll find yourself in the streets of London with recognizable landmarks like 12 Grimmauld Place, the Knight Bus, and King’s Cross Station.
-If you find the secret entrance to Diagon Alley, you’ll discover a whole new wizarding town, complete with the Three Broomsticks, Florean Fortescue’s Ice Cream Parlour, Ollivander’s Wand Shop and so much more.
-The Escape From Gringotts attraction takes guests on a wild ride through the wizard bank, and you may even stumble upon some dark magic if you find yourself in Knockturn Alley.
-At King’s Cross Station, guests with park-to-park tickets can hop on the Hogwarts Express for easy access to Hogsmeade and the rest of Islands of Adventure.
-Between the two portions of the Harry Potter inspired land, Universal made a big step towards creating immersive experiences that are becoming very popular at all the local theme parks.
+Upon entrance to the land, you’ll find yourself in the streets of London.
+Recognizable landmarks include 12 Grimmauld Place, the Knight Bus, and King’s Cross Station.
+If you find the secret entrance to Diagon Alley, you’ll discover a whole new wizarding town.
+There, you can explore with the Three Broomsticks, Florean Fortescue’s Ice Cream Parlour, Ollivander’s Wand Shop, and much more.
+The Escape From Gringotts attraction takes guests on a wild ride through the wizard bank.
+You may even stumble upon some dark magic if you find yourself in Knockturn Alley!
+Guests with park-to-park tickets can hop on the Hogwarts Express at King’s Cross Station to get to Hogsmeade.
+With the addition of the Wizarding World, Universal made a big move towards creating immersive experiences.
+Since then, many theme parks have leaned into this style of new in-park neighborhoods and attractions.

 World Expo has also been through a major evolution since its beginning.
-With the addition of Springfield in 2008, the only thing really solidifying this area as its own section of the park is the Men In Black: Alien Attack ride which has remained unchanged since its opening in 2000.
-With all the changes happening in San Francisco, the outdoor theater that housed the Wild Wild Wild West Stunt Show is now a part of the World Expo as well.
-However the show was replaced by Fear Factor Live in 2005, which is also rumored to be on its way out of the park in the next few years.
+A large portion of the World Expo area was used to create Springfield: Home of the Simpsons in 2008.
+Since then, the only big thing in this area of the park is Men In Black: Alien Attack.
+The ride has remained unchanged since its opening in 2000.
+When San Francisco was changed to make room for the Wizarding World, the Wild Wild Wild West Stunt Show theater became a part of the World Expo as well.
+However, the show was replaced by Fear Factor Live in 2005, which is rumored to be closed for good.

 Springfield: Home of The Simpsons

 In May 2008, The Simpsons Ride took the place of Back To The Future: the Ride.
 A few years following the opening of the ride, a whole new world inspired by Springfield popped up around it.
-Between 2008 and 2013, the area went from part of World Expo to its own little town with midway games at Krustyland, a Kwik-E-Mart merchandise shop, Fast Food Boulevard, and Kang & Kodos’ Twirl’n’Hurl.
+Between 2008 and 2013, the area went from part of the World Expo to its own little town.
+Springfield is now home to midway games at Krustyland, a Kwik-E-Mart merchandise shop, Fast Food Boulevard, and Kang & Kodos’ Twirl’n’Hurl.
 Fast Food Boulevard is loaded with Simpsons-inspired dining locations like Krusty Burger, Moe’s Tavern, Lard Lad Donuts, and many more.

 Woody Woodpecker’s Kidzone

-Hollywood remains the least populated area of Universal, especially now that T2 3D: Battle Across Time has officially shut its door.
-The long-running Lucy: A Tribute walk-through attraction was replaced with the Hello Kitty Store in 2016 and the surrounding area is primarily occupied with souvenir shops and restaurants.
+Hollywood remains the least populated area of Universal.
+The only major attraction in the Hollywood neighborhood is , which replaced T2 3D: Battle Across Time in 2020.
+The Hello Kitty store opened in place of the long-running Lucy: A Tribute walk-through attraction in 2016. and the surrounding area is primarily occupied with souvenir shops and restaurants.